 The little girls hunted for frogs in the garden…

 Elianna has spent a lot of her free time painting this week, Rose acting out all sorts of games with her toys.
 Another lovely week.

 Some of the books we have been reading this week;

 I am finding these ‘teacher guides’ helpful:

-Off to meet up with home ed friends this afternoon…
+We are meeting with our home ed group this afternoon…